lorranavf/domain-based-gene-mining/README.md

 - HMMER (hmmscan)
 - EMBOSS (pepstats)
 - deeploc2
+- Signalp6
+- DeepTMHMM
-- mafft
+- MAFFT
 - CiAlign
-- iqtree2
+- IQ-TREE

 You also need to have Python 3.x installed, along with the following Python modules:

-- re
-- os
-- shutil
-- time
+- biolib
-- tqdm
+- biopython
 - pandas
-- biopython

 ## Attention